mc-build/mc-build.github.io/docs/migrating-mcb-2-to-3.md

 Tick and Load functions have been updated to be more flexible.

-Instead of naming your functions `tick` and `load`, you can now name them whatever you want, and use the new `tick` and `load` keywords after the function name to specify whether the function should be run on the tick or load events.
+Instead of naming your functions `tick` and `load`, you can now name them whatever you want, and use the new function tag argument after the function name to specify what tags the function should be included in.

 See [Function Definitions](language-features/function-definitions.md) for more information.